ARMA Cell: A Modular and Effective Approach for Neural Autoregressive Modeling: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We provided a modular and flexible neural network cell to model time series in a simply parameterized fashion and as an alternative to commonly used RNN cells such as the LSTM cell.
 We further extended this approach to vector autoregression and autoregressive models for tensor-variate applications.
-Our numerical experiments show that the ARMA cell 1) performs well on univariate, multivariate, and tensor-variate time series; 2) matches or even outperforms the LSTM, GRU, and a Simple RNN cell in linear and non-linear settings, and; 3) shows more robust convergence for classical ARMA formulations compared to a standalone implementation.
-While the focus of this paper was to investigate the performance of the ARMA cell in comparison to a basic ARMA model and a vanilla neural cells, an interesting future experiment is to examine whether state-of-the-art forecasting frameworks such as DeepAR~\citep{Salinas.2020} can be improved by replacing the LSTM cells with ARMA cells.
+Our numerical experiments show that the ARMA cell 1) performs well on univariate, multivariate, and tensor-variate time series; 2) matches or even outperforms the LSTM, GRU, and a simple RNN cell in linear and non-linear settings, and; 3) shows more robust convergence for classical ARMA formulations compared to a standalone implementation.